 In simple terms, these participants used an easy sound exercise to help themselves feel better and reduce their risk of stress-induced cardiovascular issues.

-Vibrate your way to more vigor and vitality
+How to use active sound healing for more vigor and vitality

 If you’re ready to feel the power of sound for yourself, here’s a helpful exercise based on the method used in the study above:

-At first, you might experiment with performing the exercise for just a few minutes minutes and build up your stamina over time.
-(Always listen your body and do what feels most comfortable.)
+At first, you might experiment with performing the exercise for just a few minutes and build up your stamina over time.

 Though cultures globally have been using and benefiting from sound healing techniques for centuries, modern science is just now (finally) validating the healing potential of sound.

-And the ability to create sound energy is one of the body’s many “built-in” features to help you heal and feel better.
-It’s just that conventional medicine has never shown us how to do it…
+And the ability to create sound vibration is one of your body’s many “built-in” features to help you heal and feel better.
+It’s just that you may have never been shown how to do it…

-Learning these techniques have undoubtedly changed my life for the better, and I’ve dedicated my career to showing other how to do the same.
+Learning these techniques have undoubtedly changed my life for the better, which is why I’ve dedicated my career to showing people like you how to do the same.